Chaitalykundu/Core-Subject/Snowflake/Questions/Dumps.md

    > To accommodate a more complex workload

+6. Which of the following statements are true of Virtual Warehouses?
+(Choose all that apply.)

+   - Customers can change the size of the Warehouse after creation
+   - A Warehouse can be resized while running
+   - A Warehouse can be configured to suspend after a period of inactivity
+   - A Warehouse can be configured to auto-resume when new queries are submitted

+   > All

-6. Which interfaces can be used to create and/or manage Virtual Warehouses?
+7. Which interfaces can be used to create and/or manage Virtual Warehouses?

    - The Snowflake Web Interface (UI)
    - SQL commands